GlenJAllen/JHU-Data-Science-Course-Three/README.md

 0. Generate paths necessary for the relevant files.
 1. Read the data in from these files with fread.
-2. Row bind the test and training sets together.
+2. Row bind the test and training sets together for each pair.
-3. Fix the activity labels.
+3. Fix the activity labels and feature names.
 4. Column bind the three data sets together.
 5. Summarize to get the means for each subject/activity.